likethemammal/gamepad-micro/README.md

 GamepadMicro
 ==============

-Library that interfaces with the Gamepad API and publishes gamepad update events.
+Micro library that interfaces with the HTML5 Gamepad API and publishes gamepad update events.

-**(No dependencies, yay!)
+**(No dependencies, yay!)**

 ###Setup

-Just include the library, create an instance of `GamepadMicro`, and use the `onUpdate` function to register a callback for gamepad updates.
+Just include the library (from `/dist`), create an instance of `GamepadMicro`, and use the `onUpdate` function to register a callback for gamepad updates.

 #### Install